 Students must also be enrolled or accepted for enrollment at an Oregon college or university and a valid FAFSA or ORSAA for the 2022-23 academic year.
 Additional eligibility information can be found on the Oregon Tribal Student Grant website.

-The priority deadline for students enrolling in the Fall 2022 term is August 1st, 2022 at 5 pm.
-To meet this deadline students must have a valid 2022-23 FAFSA or ORSAA and submit an application.
-Additional application windows may open later for other academic terms if funding allows.
+OSAC is continuing to accept applications for Fall 2022 and future terms.
+Students must have a valid 2022-23 FAFSA or ORSAA and submit an application.

 If you have questions or need additional information you can call (541) 687-7400 or email PublicPrograms@hecc.oregon.gov.